loda-lang/loda-programs/programs/oeis/list1.md

 * [A180964](http://oeis.org/A180964) ([L14 program](A180964.asm)): a(0)=1; for n>0, a(n)=1+3*A117571(n-1).
 * [A181120](http://oeis.org/A181120) ([L08 program](A181120.asm)): Partial sums of round(n^2/12) (A069905).
 * [A181133](http://oeis.org/A181133) ([L08 program](A181133.asm)): a(n) = n + A003056(n).
+* [A181156](http://oeis.org/A181156) ([L19 program](A181156.asm)): Odd Fibonacci numbers F which have a proper Fibonacci divisor G such that F/G is a Lucas number or a product of Lucas numbers.
 * [A181286](http://oeis.org/A181286) ([L10 program](A181286.asm)): Partial sums of floor(n^2/3) (A000212)
 * [A181358](http://oeis.org/A181358) ([L07 program](A181358.asm)): Number of twiddle factors in the first stage of a Pease Radix 4 Fast Fourier Transform.
 * [A181385](http://oeis.org/A181385) ([L06 program](A181385.asm)): Maximal number that can be obtained by reversing n in an integer base.